 Rittal GmbH & Co.
 KG confirms the conformity of the cooling unit with the European Union's Machinery Directive 2006/42/EC and EMC Directive 2014/30/EC.
-A simplified declaration of conformity can be found in the assembly and installation instructions enclosed with the device (see also the Rittal website).
-These are the original operating instructions.
+A corresponding declaration of conformity has been issued.
+This can be found at the end of this document, or on the Rittal homepage.